udhos/opentelemetry-trace-sqs/README.md

     "github.com/udhos/opentelemetry-trace-sqs/otelsqs"
 )

-// handleSQSMessage is an example function that uses ContextFromSqsMessageAttributes to
+// handleSQSMessage is an example function that uses SqsCarrierAttributes.Extract to
 // extract tracing context from inbound SQS message. func handleSQSMessage(app *application, inboundSqsMessage types.Message) {
-    // Extract the tracing context from a received SQS message ctx := otelsqs.ContextFromSqsMessageAttributes(&inboundSqsMessage)
+    // Extract the tracing context from a received SQS message ctx := otelsqs.NewCarrier().Extract(&inboundSqsMessage)

     // Use the trace context as usual, for instance, starting a new span ctxNew, span := app.tracer.Start(ctx, "handleSQSMessage")